Guide to finding patents, based on the collections of the State Library of Victoria

 Espacenet: European Patent Office online database.

-Search options include Smart Search [a basic search], Advanced Search and Classification Search (Subject Search).
+Search options include Advanced Search and Classification Search.

 You can do a Classification Search in Espacenet by using either the International Patent Classification (IPC) system or the Cooperative Patent Classification (CPC) system (replaced the European Classification (ECLA) system on 1st January 2013).

-The WIPO (World Intellectual Property Organization) enables full text searching of over 1.6 million international patent applications from 1978, including selected British patents, via its PATENTSCOPE® Search Service
+The WIPO (World Intellectual Property Organization) enables full text searching of millions of international patent applications, including selected British patents, via its PATENTSCOPE® Search Service

 The UK National Archives provides useful information about British patents and their holdings (1617-1852 only) of patents.